angular/angular/aio/content/guide/understanding-angular-overview.md

 # Understanding Angular

-As described in [What Is Angular][AioGuideWhatIsAngular], the Angular framework consists of four basic elements:
+To understand the capabilities of the Angular framework, you need to learn about the following:

 * Components
 * Templates
+* Directives
 * Dependency injection
-* Directives

-Not every application uses all four elements equally.
-But understanding these elements can help you build scalable and robust Angular applications.
+The topics in this section explain these features and concepts, and how you can use them.

 ## Prerequisites